grncdr/js-pockets/README.md

 var handler = createRequestHandler(app);
 ```

-`pocket.provider` behaves almost exactly like `pocket.value`, but extends the "only-once" behaviour of `.value` to "only-once-per-child-pocket".
+`pocket.provider` behaves almost exactly like `pocket.value`, but extends the "only-once" behaviour of `.value` to "only-once-per-child".
 If a pocket *provides* a name, it does not *have* that name.
-Instead it's children do have it, and the lazily computed value is cached by the specific child that the name was retrieved from.
-If your app will require more than one instance of a particular name, (e.g. `request`) you should use providers to share dependencies and behaviour across multiple nested pockets.
+Instead, it's children have it and the lazily computed value is cached by the specific child that the name was retrieved from.
+If your app will create child pockets in response to a repeated event (e.g. `'request'`) you can use providers to share behaviour across multiple repetitions of that event.

 ## Using Node-style callback functions